Hanabi-Live/hanabi-live/docs/FEATURES.md

 - By default, it is not possible to give an "empty" clue, which is a clue that touches 0 cards.
 - Each game has the option to allow empty clues.
-- More information on the history of empty clues can be found in the [Hyphenated conventions repository](https://github.com/hanabi/hanabi.github.io/blob/main/misc/empty-clues.md#history).
+- More information on the history of empty clues can be found in the [H-Group conventions repository](https://github.com/hanabi/hanabi.github.io/blob/main/misc/empty-clues.md#history).

 #### One Extra Card